pkalauner-tuwien/polyglot-and-ambiguous-files/README.md

 ## Usage

-This section describes which commands have to be executed to produce the files present in the `output/` directory.
+This section describes which commands have to be executed to produce the files present in the `output` directory.

+**Required libraries:**
+- `createAmbiguousPDF.py`
+    - `Pillow==7.0.0`

+Run `pip install -r requirements.txt` to install all requirements at once.

 ### Polyglots